-Noteworthy Activist Campaigns

-Date Activist lssuer
+Date Activist Issuer

 Oct 2017 Corvex Management Danone

 Mar 2017 Amber Capital SoLocal Group

 Feb 2017 TCI Safran

 Jan 2017 Ciam Zodiac Aerospace

 France's strong minority shareholder protections have allowed activists to carve out a niche protesting creeping takeovers.
-This year, The Children's Investment Fund (TCI) objected to Safran's takeover of Zodiac Aerospace - a deal supported by Ciam - which combined with industry head/winds forced the former to drop its offer price.
+This year, The Children's Investment Fund (TCI) objected to Safran's takeover of Zodiac Aerospace-a deal supported by Ciam-which combined with industry headwinds forced the former to drop its offer price.
 Meanwhile, Amber Capital forced out the CEO of SoLocal Group and operational activism may be about to take root in the form of Corvex Management's new stake in Danone, disclosed about two years after Trian Partners exited the yoghurt manufacturer.

-Companies publicly subjected to activis demands per year Activity in 2017 looks likely to end the year flat or marginally above the previous year's tally, based on current trends.
-As of September 30, 2017.
+Activity in 2017 looks likely to end the year flat or marginally above the previous year's tally, based on current trends.

+^{} As of September 30, 2017.
 Projected full-year figure shown in dotted box.